Inhalant Abuse Symptoms

 Reach out to a treatment provider for free today.

 Make a Call (855) 826-4464

 - OR -

-It may be hard to determine if an addiction to inhalants exists.
+It may be hard to determine if an addiction to Inhalants exists.
 However, there are criteria established that are used to diagnose this addiction.
-It is characterized by having two or more of the 11 symptoms of a substance use disorder as outlined by the DSM.
-These criteria are based on repeated use of the drug despite known negative consequences.
-Someone addicted to inhalants will continue to use them in spite of their damaging health effects.
+Two or more of the 11 symptoms of a substance use disorder as outlined by the DSM must be present in order to diagnose the condition.
+Someone addicted to Inhalants will continue to use them in spite of their damaging health effects.

-Without the proper motivation, people addicted to inhalants may refuse to accept treatment.
-Staging an intervention is a good way to persuade someone with an addiction that they need help.
+Without the proper motivation, people addicted to Inhalants may refuse to accept treatment.
+Staging an intervention could be a good way to persuade someone with an addiction that they need help.
 If you are concerned that your loved one will be unresponsive or deny their problem when approached, you may need to contact a professional to help.

-Inhalant addiction may come with physical and psychological withdrawal effects.
-These symptoms may last for up to five days, but many people do not experience any withdrawal.
-Psychological withdrawal is marked by irritability and the inability to feel normal without the substance while physical withdrawal effects generally consist of headaches and fatigue.
+Quitting Inhalants may come with physical and psychological withdrawal effects.
+These symptoms may last for up to five days, but many people do not experience any withdrawal at all.
+Psychological withdrawal is marked by irritability and the inability to feel normal without the substance, while physical withdrawal effects generally consist of headaches and fatigue.

 - Poor attention and concentration